katierose1029/gsoc_blog/_posts/2017-06-08-my-traitlets-example.markdown

 Next Task:
 1. making a Transform trait
     * this will be the first of other traits implemented in `Artist`
+    * `Artist` mainly contains set and get methods; by creating traits, in theory we will not need them anymore

+Note to self: Think about the `Artist Inspector` & whether we have consider altering it or not

 [Defining New Trait Types][dntt]